 Described below are requirements for coursework and teaching assistantships, and expectations for thesis research.
 In the spring of the second year, graduate students must also pass a Graduate Board Oral exam, a requirement for all graduate students at Johns Hopkins for continuing in their PhD studies.

-Students are required to take four core courses during the first year.
-These courses provide a foundation in molecular biophysics, with emphasis on thermodynamics, molecular structure, and biophysical techniques.
+The courses listed below, which are taken in the first year, provide a foundation in molecular biophysics, with emphasis on thermodynamics, molecular structure, and biophysical techniques.
 Students also need to take at least one elective course, which they will choose in consultation with the course director, based on their proposed thesis research.
-The four required courses are the following:
+The required courses include the following:

 AS.250.649 – Introduction to Computation in Biology

 This is an intensive “bootcamp”-style course that meets daily for the first few weeks of the fall semester.
-The course introduces students to the UNIX environment, Python programming, and Mathematica.
+The course introduces students to the UNIX environment and Python programming.
 No prior programming experience is necessary.
 This course is coordinated with other biophysics classes, helping to reinforce concepts and give students practical experience in using computation for data analysis.

 AS.250.689 – Physical Chemistry of Biological Macromolecules